SuperFlex Blog

 Cutting Without Losing Strength

-A cut should reduce body fat without tanking performance.
-Use this weekly framework to set deficit guardrails, monitor strength trends, and adjust before your lifts crash.
+A good cut reduces fat without crushing performance.
+Use this weekly framework to set guardrails, track strength trends, and adjust before lifts crash.

 Workout Logging That Actually Works